Our permissions requirements have a lot to do with the Android OS.

 Lookout's Privacy and Security Principles are here.

 Lookout secures your device from malware and protects your personal data based on the permissions we employ.
-This is what the press has to say about our reputation as a security-based organization: https://www.lookout.com/about/news.

 Note: Many apps request to have access (permissions), but it doesn't necessarily mean that those apps are using the permissions for malicious purposes or to exploit you.
-Lookout makes you aware of which apps have what access, and then you can choose whether or not to keep them.
+Lookout makes you aware of which apps can have what access, and then you can choose whether or not to keep them.